Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMimeType-c.rst

 To check if a file has the expected MIME type, you should use :sip:ref:`~PyQt6.QtCore.QMimeType.inherits` rather than a simple string comparison based on the :sip:ref:`~PyQt6.QtCore.QMimeType.name`.
 This is because MIME types can inherit from each other: for instance a C source file is a specific type of plain text file, so text/x-csrc inherits text/plain.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QMimeDatabase`, `MIME Type Browser Example <https://doc.qt.io/qt-6/qtcore-mimetypes-mimetypebrowser-example.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtCore.QMimeDatabase`, `MIME Type Browser <https://doc.qt.io/qt-6/qtcore-mimetypes-mimetypebrowser-example.html>`_.